SS Oceanic (1963): 2000–2009: Career with Pullmantur Cruises

 On 30 December 2000, the Big Red Boat I was acquired by the newly founded, Spain-based Pullmantur Cruises.
-She reverted to the name Oceanic and sailed to Cadiz, Spain for refurbishment.
+She reverted to the name Oceanic and sailed to Cádiz, Spain, for refurbishment.
 Following completion of her refurbishment, the ship entered service on cruises from Barcelona in May 2001.
 During her career with Pullmantur, Oceanic gradually had her flammable materials replaced in order to comply with SOLAS regulations that took effect in 2010.

 Oceanic was reportedly due to be withdrawn from service with Pullmantur in September 2009.
 In March 2009, the ship was sold to the Japan-based Peace Boat, with delivery date already in April 2009.

 2009–2012: Career with Peace Boat

 Oceanic entered service with Peace Boat on 23 April 2009, departing Yokohama on an around-the-world cruise that was due to conclude in Yokohama on 6 August 2009.
 Oceanics circumnavigation was Peace Boat's 66th "Global Voyage for Peace", and the first to feature extensive visits to various ports in Scandinavia, with a goal of learning about the northern European welfare and education systems.

 Sometime during the week between 3 and 9 May 2010, the Oceanic came under attack by pirates while off the coast of Yemen.
 The ship was attacked by grenades, but managed to avoid being boarded by adopting zig-zag manoeuvres and blasting the pirates with high-pressure water hoses.
 Reportedly the pirates were subsequently apprehended by NATO forces.